smartcontractkit/crec-sdk/README.md

 ### Services: Helpers for common protocols

-CRELib includes helper services to simplify interaction with specific Chainlink systems.
+CRE Connect SDK includes helper services to simplify interaction with specific Chainlink systems.
 These packages wrap the generic `events` and `transact` clients to provide a more straightforward API for common use cases.

 #### Channels service